DanielleDaly/portfolio-project-4/README.md

 - The Recipes Model contains the information about each recipe on the website.
 - The title field is the name of the recipe, and is unique.
 - It contains a one-to-many relationship with the Comment Model.
-- The title field is the foreign key for this relationship.
+- The title field is the primary key for the recipe model.
-It contains a many-to-one relationship with the Category Model.
-- The category field is the foreign key for this relationship.
-- It contains a many-to-many key for Likes.

 ### Comments